 Here we explored, for the first time in free-ranging large mammals, the relationship between circulating maternal GC levels and offspring in utero accumulated GC levels.
-For that purpose, we collected faeces of mothers during late gestation, from which we quantified GC metabolites (Palme, 2019), and related that to their offspring hair GC levels (Amin et al., 2021), which were collected during the first days post-parturition at neonate captures.
-We made sure to sample females within their last five weeks of gestation, since that is when the foetus is fully covered in fur (Chapman & Chapman, 1997).
-To allow for sex differences in the association between maternal and foetal GC levels, we ran an additional analysis to explore differences between male and female offspring.
+For that purpose, we collected faeces of mothers during late gestation, from which we quantified GC metabolites (Palme, 2019), and related that to their offspring hair GC levels (Amin et al., 2021), which were collected during the first days post-parturition.
+We ensured that females were sampled within their last five weeks of gestation, since that is when the foetus is fully covered in fur (Chapman & Chapman, 1997).
+To allow for sex differences in the association between maternal and foetal GC levels, we ran analyses to explore differences between male and female offspring.
+We had no clear a priori predictions regarding the existence or direction of potential sex differences.

 Methods